-Dr. Linden is one of the first periodontists in the world to use four types of lasers.
-Each of has a specific application in the treatment of periodontal disease and peri-implantitis.
-Dr. Linden uses whichever is most appropriate for each case:
+Dr. Linden is one of the first periodontists in the world to use four types of lasers, each of which has a specific application in the treatment of periodontal disease and peri-implantitis.